1958 Thomas Cup: Qualification

 Winner of the previous two Asian zone competitions, India was decisively beaten 8-1 in the first round by a fast improving Thailand.
 Thailand went on to win the zone by shutting out Pakistan (9-0).
 In the Australasian zone, first time participant Indonesia served notice of international badminton's future by shutting out both New Zealand and Australia to advance to inter-zone play.

 Denmark again advanced easily through the European zone.
-The Danes now boasted newly crowned All-England singles champion Erland Kops along with Finn Kobbero, two exceptionally talented players, both in their early twenties.
+The Danes now had newly crowned All-England singles champion Erland Kops along with Finn Kobbero, both in their early twenties.
 For the third straight time only United States and Canada contested in the Pan America zone.
 The all-Californian U.S. squad shut out a Canadian team whose best players in past meetings between the two were now either long in years or losing interest.

 Knockout stage

 The following teams, shown by region, qualified for the 1958 Thomas Cup.
 Defending champion and host Malaya automatically qualified to defend the title it had won three years previously.